Accessing ODBC data sources from Apache OpenOffice, LibreOffice, and OpenOffice.org

 SELECT "CategoryID", "CategoryID" FROM "Northwind"."dbo"."Categories"

 You can also ensure that a form field value falls within a specific range.
 For example, if the unit price for a product is never above 1000, you can prevent prices above this value from being entered.
 To do this in the example form, hold down the CTRL key, select, and then double-click the UnitPrice box.
-In the Value maximum box, type "1000".
+In the Value maximum box, enter 1000.
 Note that although this method prevents values that are outside the range from being entered, OpenOffice does not prompt for a valid value.
 Instead, OpenOffice sets the value to the maximum permitted by the range.
 In the example form, if a value of 1100 is entered in the UnitPrice field, OpenOffice sets the value to 1000, which is valid but not necessarily correct.

 17. You can configure the form to automatically enter field values when user's add new records.